fiskl-accounting/help-docs/docs/Core-Features/Accounting-Portal/getting-started-accounting-portal.md

 ---
-title: Getting Started with the Portal
+title: Getting Started with the Accounting Portal
 sidebar_position: 1
 description: Learn how to set up and use your Fiskl Accounting Portal
 toc_min_heading_level: 2